amitmaordsl/project-notebook/Entry 1 -- April 3.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

 I feel like the current most pressing issue is that of the incomplete rhyme results from an API.
-It may not actually be most "pressing" per se, as the architecture is also a deifinite unresolved thing, but it feels most pressing because I've thought about it a lot and don't really know what to do about it.
+It may not actually be most "pressing" per se, as the architecture is also a deifinite unresolved thing that needs fairly immediate addressing, but it feels most pressing because I've thought about it a lot and don't really know what to do about it.

 **What questions do you have for your critique partners?
 How can they best help you?**